 Responsible Investment

-Cinven has a robust governance structure that oversees the implementation of sustainability topics and Cinven’s Executive Committee is ultimately responsible for the implementation of the ESG Policy.
-The ESG Steering Committee, reporting periodically to the Executive Committee, provides senior oversight of sustainability matters, including modern slavery or human trafficking, and includes cross-functional representatives from across the firm.
+sustainability topics and Cinven’s Executive Committee is ultimately responsible for the implementation of the Sustainability Policy.
+The ESG Committee, reporting periodically to the Executive Committee, provides senior oversight of sustainability matters, including modern slavery or human trafficking, and includes cross-functional representatives from across the firm.

 The portfolio companies, in which the Cinven funds invest, do not fall within the remit of our MSA statement.
-However, Cinven Limited, as either adviser to or manager of the Cinven funds, takes a number of steps designed to ensure that the Cinven funds invest responsibly and in line with Cinven’s ESG Policy.
+However, Cinven Limited, as either adviser to or manager of the Cinven funds, takes a number of steps designed to ensure that the Cinven funds invest responsibly and in line with Cinven’s Sustainability Policy.
 We have communicated with each company, in which the Cinven funds have invested, which we understand are subject to the MSA, to ensure that the company plans to publish a statement in respect of the last financial year that is representative of an ongoing process to counter modern slavery and human trafficking within their business.

 Sustainability Procedures